yankailab/OpenKAI/html/console/editor/README.md

 1. Find a class in the left library.
 Categories follow the directories below `src/`.
 Drag a class onto the canvas or click its **+** button.
 Enable **Include base / helper classes** to browse classes that are not registered in the runtime factory; these are reference entries rather than addable modules.
 2. Select an instance.
 Edit its name and parameters in the right panel.
 Inherited and embedded thread parameters are included. **Available parameters** lists omitted settings; **×** omits a value so the runtime can use its default.
 Arrays and objects accept JSON. **Parameters inside collections** exposes fields in existing array/map entries. **Instance JSON / custom parameters** supports additional fields.
 3. Click or drag a dependency port on the right of a node to a compatible provider.
-Arrows run **from the dependent instance to the instance it needs**.
+Arrows run **from the provider to the dependent instance that retains its pointer** (for example, camera → crop).
 The inspector also provides compatible target lists, supports multiple references, and removes individual connections.
 Array-based dependencies append a row; map-based dependencies provide an object-key field in the inspector (for example, `motors.left`).
 4. Use **Arrange**, **Fit**, or the zoom buttons to organize the graph.
 Drag a node by its header; drag empty canvas space to pan.
 Scroll to zoom. **Escape** cancels a pending connection.
 5. **Copy** or **Download** exports the usual OpenKAI JSON object.
 No graph positions, editor settings, or schema metadata are added.
 Launch it using your compiled executable, for example `./OpenKAI /path/to/CameraCrop.json`.